Play

 When designing a new layout, you have the choice between using a black or a white background.
 A white background looks clean, open and inviting.
 A black background evokes technology, elegance and power.
 Choose the one that makes the most sense for your project, message and intended target audience.

-Whichever one you choose, use the branding colors to break up the layout, highlight certain information, guide the eye or emphasize a point.
+Whichever one you choose, use a highlight color to break up the layout, highlight certain information, guide the eye or emphasize a point.

-You can use colors for backgrounds, subtitles, icons, or any other elements where a touch of color is appropriate.
+You can use colors for backgrounds, titles, icons, or any other elements where a touch of color is appropriate.

-To maintain a clean and cohesive design, never mix different colors on the same page.
+To maintain a clean and cohesive design, never mix different colors on the same page except where necessary for functional elements (like error messages or alerts).

 Don’ts